KoR Teeth Whitening Summerfield

-Who is a Good Candidate for Teeth Whitening?
+Who Is a Good Candidate for Teeth Whitening?

-How Does Teeth Whitening Work?
+How Do Professional Kor Teeth Whitening Kits Work?

 For a take-home whitener, a patient wears gel-infused bleaching trays.
-Doing so for a few hours daily over two weeks leads to whiter, brighter teeth.
+Doing so for a few hours daily, over two weeks, leads to whiter, brighter teeth.
 In fact, patients should expect their final smile to be lighter by six to eight shades!

 Remember, only dentist-provided kits produce quality outcomes.
 Store-bought varieties are often inferior and risky for teeth.

-Tips for Maintaining Your Whiter Smile
+Tips for Maintaining a Brighter Smile

 Ultimately, the effects of teeth whitening in Summerfield aren’t permanent.
 As such, you’ll need to work to maintain them.
 You can do so by using the following tips: